connexcs/docs/docs/billing-basics.md

 ## How ConnexCS does billing

 ### Floating Balances

 At any time, you can check the balance of your customer accounts.
 The balance that you will read is a floating balance.

-When a call is completed, it is passed over to the billing engine that produces a Call Detail Record (CDR) record and update the balance.
+When a call is completed, it is passed over to the billing engine, which produces a Call Detail Record (CDR) record and update the balance.
 The balance should correlate with the CDR.

 However, there are scenarios (such as recalculations, rounding's deduplication) which means that the balance may drift slightly.
-For this reason, the balance gets recalculated from CDR records every 24 hours.
+For this reason, the balance gets recalculated from CDR records between 60 seconds and 5 minutes.

 ### Breakout Reports

 The breakout report calculates:

 * Every hour for the past 3 hours